Álvaro Ginés

 Álvaro Ginés Hernández Sánchez (born 15 March 2005) is a Spanish professional footballer who plays as a forward for Real Madrid C.

 Club career

 Ginés was a youth product of Ciudad Jardín EF and Cartagena before joining Real Madrid's youth setup in 2020.
 A prolific goalscorer, he has scored over 100 goals youth sides since joining Real Madrid.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 International career

 Ginés is a youth international for Spain, having represented the country at the U17 and U18 levels.

 Playing style

-Ginés is a clever, small goalscorer that works hard and can play physically.
-He can also link up well, has great movement and can operate with back to goal, earning playstyle comparisons with Karim Benzema.
+Ginés is a small goalscorer who plays a physical game.
+He can also link up well and can operate with back-to-goal, earning playstyle comparisons to Karim Benzema.